TedHusted/awake/awake.md/awake.md

 	“Tampering?” asks Park.

-	“I guess people were using AI to modify security video to inflate claims.
+	“I guess people were using SI to modify security video to inflate claims.
 If someone installs a certified air-gapped system, then insurance companies will discount their premium. — I guess fraudulent insurance claims is another department, yes?”

 	“Are you filing a claim?” asks Park.